Dalton (surname)

 Dalton is a surname of Norman origin found in Ireland and Britain and places where people from those backgrounds emigrated to.
-The Hiberno-Norman Dalton sept controlled an area of the Irish midlands following the Norman invasion and assimilation into Ireland.
+The Hiberno-Norman D'Alton (later Dalton) family controlled an area of the Irish midlands following the Norman invasion and assimilation into Ireland.
+An unrelated, prominent Norman-Irish gentry family of the toponymic surname de Antōn arose in Co.
+Kilkenny in the late thirteenth century; their surname was later corrupted to Daton or Dalton.

 Notable people with the surname include: